 I’ve helped many online entrepreneurs in scaling their business from the shadows, and I can do the same for you.
 To get started.

 My price isn’t as high as you think.
 To get started, you can hire me right away.

 How to Find and Hire a Virtual Assistant – The Foolproof Process

-I’ve divided up the process into different sections that seamlessly leads to the next.
+I’ve divided up the process into different sections that seamlessly lead to the next.